McLaren MCL33: Engine supply

 In September 2017, McLaren terminated their full-works partnership with Honda, citing Honda's repeated failure to supply a reliable and competitive power unit as being behind the decision to end the partnership.
 During negotiations to secure a new supplier, Renault disclosed that they did not have the capacity to supply McLaren whilst meeting their commitments to customer teams Red Bull Racing and Scuderia Toro Rosso.
-As part of the agreement between Renault and McLaren, Toro Rosso ended their customer relationship with Renault and instead acquired full-works Honda engines, freeing up the existing Renault supply chain for McLaren and allowing Renault to supply the team with their customer 2018-specification engine, the Renault R.E.18 with free engine status.
+As part of the agreement between Renault and McLaren, Toro Rosso ended their customer relationship with Renault and instead acquired full-works Honda engines, freeing up the existing Renault supply chain for McLaren and allowing Renault to supply the team with their 2018-specification engine, the Renault R.E.18.